 Using speech recognition software, patients use their voices to compose documents, play computer games or use a variety of apps.

 Speech recognition software enables people to use their voice to control their computer.
 Craig Hospital patients and therapists have worked extensively with these products:

-- Dragon Naturally Speaking Speech Recognition Software for Windows: many Craig Hospital patients have the opportunity to learn and use speech recognition software.
+- Dragon Naturally Speaking Speech Recognition Software for Windows: Many Craig Hospital patients have the opportunity to learn and use speech recognition software.
 This software lets you speak naturally to create or edit documents, use email, search your computer, find maps, news, images and more.
 Dragon creates individual voice files and, over time, “learns” how you talk and write.
 So, as the software becomes more acclimated to your individual style, the results are more accurate.
-You can dictate anything: prices, dates, URLs, punctuation, acronyms, etc. or personalize the vocabulary with custom words and phrases.
+You can dictate anything - prices, dates, URLs, punctuation, acronyms - or personalize the vocabulary with custom words and phrases.
 The software comes with a wired headset.
-Three versions are available: 1) Home Edition; 2) Premium Edition; and 3) Professional Edition.
-The wireless package comes with the Plantronics Calisto Bluetooth headset.
+Two versions are available:

 Some Craig Hospital patients have difficulty using a traditional mouse with their computer.
 Fortunately, there are a growing number of options available.

 - Cirque Smart Cat Track Pad: Features extra-large touch surface, one-touch scroll, zoom, surf and USB connectivity.
 It includes four programmable mouse click options for the PC.
 You must download free software from their website to program these options.
 You can use the side of your hand or your knuckles to operate.